Governor Whitmer Takes Swift Action to Save Lives, Signs Executive Order Requiring Mask Use in all Indoor Public Spaces

 LANSING, Mich. — Today, Governor Gretchen Whitmer signed executive order 2020-147, which reiterates that individuals are required to wear a face covering whenever they are in an indoor public space.
 It also requires the use of face coverings in crowded outdoor spaces.
 Most significantly, the order requires any business that is open to the public to refuse entry or service to people who refuse to wear a face covering, with limited exceptions.
 Governors in the states of Kansas, Maine, Nevada, Pennsylvania, and Washington have imposed similar requirements on businesses.

 Governor Whitmer signed this executive order in response to rising COVID-19 cases in Michigan and across the country.
-Executive Order 2020-147 amends and replaces the governor’s previous Executive Order 2020-114.
+Executive Order 2020-147 reinforces and expands upon the governor’s previous executive orders on safely restarting Michigan’s economy and ensuring workplace safety.

 “The heroes on the front lines of this crisis have gone hours without taking their masks off every day – doctors, nurses, child care workers, grocery store workers.
 We owe it to them to wear our masks when we’re on a trip to the grocery store or pharmacy,” said Governor Whitmer.
 “Masks can reduce the chance of spreading COVID-19 by about 70 percent.
 By wearing masks, we can save lives and protect our family, friends, and neighbors from the spread of COVID-19.
 And by wearing masks now, we can put our state in a stronger position so our kids can return to school safely in the fall.
 For the sake of your loved ones, let’s all mask up, Michigan.”